sindresorhus/element-ready/readme.md

 Type: `boolean`<br>
 Default: `true`

-Automatically stops checking for the element to be ready after the DOM ready event and the promise is resolved to `undefined`.
+Automatically stop checking for the element to be ready after the [DOM ready event](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event).
+The promise is then resolved to `undefined`.

 ### elementReadyPromise#stop()

 Type: `Function`

-Stops checking for the element to be ready.
-The stop is synchronous and the original promise is resolved to `undefined`.
+Stop checking for the element to be ready.
+The stop is synchronous and the original promise is then resolved to `undefined`.

 Calling it after the promise has settled or multiple times does nothing.